 Category: Staying

-The hotel is housed in a building that used to be the Rolex offices and has recently been renovated into a very modern hotel.
+The Fraser Suites is housed in a building that used to be the Rolex offices and has recently been renovated into a very modern hotel.
 It is in the heart of downtown, only two blocks from the river and walking distance to the lake and its attractions.
-The promenade with many restaurants and cafés is a three-minute walk, as well as the shopping areas at Rue… Read more »
+The promenade with many restaurants and cafés is a three-minute walk, as well as the shopping areas at… Read more »

 Not only a remarkable property, but also an authentic part of history.
-The estate was owned by an aristocratic family who hosted many members of the European nobility (including the Duke of Windsor), and is mentioned in Eça de Queirós book “The Maias”, one of the most important classics of Portuguese literature.
-The 18th century grandeur made way to a very small hotel in the… Read more »
+The Palacio Ramalhete was owned by an aristocratic family who hosted many members of the European nobility (including the Duke of Windsor), and is mentioned in Eça de Queirós book “The Maias”, one of the most important classics of Portuguese literature.
+The 18th century grandeur made way to a very small hotel in… Read more »

 We came across The College Hotel by chance when we decided to extend our stay during our last visit to Amsterdam.
 As the name suggests, the hotel is a 19th Century building that used to be a school and has been beautifully renovated.
 The delightful well-preserved architecture is in keeping with its history, with an impressive entrance, a high ceiling lobby with multi-colored bricks, original… Read more »